edjohn/cs-club/README.md

 # BC CS Club
 ![Logo](https://i.imgur.com/K2QpwMC.png)
-#### Welcome to the github repository for the BC CS Club!
+#### We are the BC CS Club!
 Here you will find activity content and supplementary materials.

 ## Week 0
 **Club Introduction**